More about: 24 Best Things To Do in Rome

 Are you going to Rome in winter, would you prefer to visit Rome in autumn, or are you planning to discover the Eternal City in spring?
 Any time is a good time to make this trip, but depending on when you do it, the city will have to offer you some things or others, so take note of what is the best time to travel to Rome and what to see and do month by month with this list:

-Set yourself a daily itinerary
+Set yourself an itinerary by days

 Boring, isn't it?
 Well, I'll do it for you.
 I'll tell you exactly what you can (or should) do and see when you're in Rome depending on how many days your trip will last.
 For example:

-What if you're travelling with your family?
+And if you are travelling with your family?

 Well, I'm going to help you too.
 Here you have an article on what to see and do in Rome with children where you will be able to find out what to do to enjoy the city if you are travelling as a family with the youngest members of the family.